Here’s what I think: menstrual cycle planning needs to be taught to girls in schools worldwide.

 Menstrual cycle planning: How to track your cycle

-Most of these allow you to keep a digital record of how you feel each day of your cycle.
+Most of these apps allow you to keep a digital record of how you feel each day of your cycle.
 Your energy levels, how creative you are, how your skin looks and feels, if your body is craving anything etc.

 After a few cycles, you’ll start to notice patterns, and understand how your unique cycle works.
 And that knowledge is potential power.
 Because when you understand your menstrual cycle, you can plan your life and schedule to work in harmony with it, instead of fighting against the natural rhythm of your body.